 7. Enjoy tasty foods in small amounts

 The trick is to not overindulge.
 That said, we can enjoy foods that we love but in smaller amounts.
 By paying attention to the body and recognizing when we have had enough, we can avoid feeling like we’ve overdone it.

 Sugar impairs the immune system up to 75 percent for six to eight hours after indulging.
 With mingling and handshaking, viruses can spread quickly during the holidays.
 Sugar also spikes insulin levels leading to an inevitable crash and often depression and anxiety.
-Having chia or hemp seeds on hand when eating dessert provides fiber that can keep the blood sugar balanced and ward off some of sugar’s negative effects, such as energy crashes and irritability.
+Having chia or hemp seeds on hand when eating dessert provides fiber and healthy fats that can keep blood sugar levels balanced and ward off some of sugar’s negative effects, such as energy crashes and irritability.

 If we overindulge, we shouldn’t stress; those who beat themselves up over food are more likely to binge even more.
 If we simply stay mindful and listen to our bodies, we are more likely to make healthier choices.
 By thinking moderation, not deprivation, and forgiving ourselves if we have one too many truffles, we can truly enjoy a happy, healthy holiday season.